drewanderson17/TeamGarlicBread/CI-Python/A1_Frontend_Test_Cases_20119615_Daniel_Goldstein.md

 Actions:
 * Open /available_tickets
+* Call frontend.getAllTickets
 * Store each tickets' name in #ticket element
 * Store each tickets' quantity in #quantity element
 * Store each tickets' owner's email in #owner_email element
 * Store each tickets' price in #price element
+* Store each tickets' date in #date element
 * Display each ticket with all it's respective elements in list format
 * Ensure all tickets are being displayed via eye sight and browser developer tools